Indonesia–Iran relations: After the Islamic Revolution in Iran and in the New Order era in Indonesia until now

-The third phase, which began in 1992, marked a "new era" in Indonesia-Iran relations.
-The two countries appeared to have completely abandoned mutual suspicion.
+The third phase, which began in (1992– present) marked a "new era" in Indonesia-Iran relations.
 This phase was marked by President Rafsanjani's visit to the 10th Non-Aligned Movement (NAM) Summit in Jakarta in September 1992.
-Rafsanjani also held a special meeting with President Soeharto.
+Rafsanjani also held a special meeting with President Suharto.
 Since then, visits by high-ranking Iranian officials to Indonesia, and vice versa, have become routine.
-President Soeharto's visit to Iran, in addition to fulfilling President Rafsanjani's invitation and reciprocating the Iranian President's visit to Jakarta the previous year, also had significant significance for both Indonesia and Iran.
+President Suharto's visit to Iran, in addition to fulfilling President Rafsanjani's invitation and reciprocating the Iranian President's visit to Jakarta the previous year, also had significant significance for both Indonesia and Iran.
 First, for Indonesia, this visit could "neutralize" the controversy arising from Israeli Prime Minister Yitzhak Rabin's secret visit to Jakarta in 1993.
 As is well known, Iran is one of the countries that rejects any form of compromise with Israel.

 The Iranian President also paid his second state visit to Indonesia in 1994.
 President Rafsanjani was scheduled to hold talks with President Suharto on bilateral, regional, and international issues of mutual interest.
 President Rafsanjani was also scheduled to visit the Indonesian aircraft manufacturing company, IPTN, in Bandung, the capital of West Java province, about 250 km southeast of Jakarta.
 This demonstrated Iran's interest in the development of the Indonesian aviation industry.